awaisjaved-soc/SOC-Journey-2026/dhcp-practical/DHCP-DORA-process/readme.md

 IN this practical we will see how the dhcp dora process works in real time in wire shark

-first of all write ipconfig in the command prompt to see your ip address
+first of all write ipconfig in the command prompt to see your ip address or iwconfig for linux systems

 ```ipconfig```